-I am a Stay-at-home-mum.
-This was a choice my husband and I made together because it is what works best for our family.
-That doesn’t mean I am against working mums.
+I was a Stay-at-home-mum.
+This was a choice my husband and I made together because it is what worked best for our family.
+I am now a work-from-home-mum which has it’s own set of challenges.
 There are however a few misconceptions of a stay-at-home mum that I would like to challenge.

 We sit on our arse eating biscuits and watching TV all day